open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/datalake/index.md

   - **Include**: Explicitly include tables by adding a list of comma-separated regular expressions to the Include field.
 OpenMetadata will include all tables with names matching one or more of the supplied regular expressions.
 All other tables will be excluded.
   - **Exclude**: Explicitly exclude tables by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all tables with names matching one or more of the supplied regular expressions.
 All other tables will be included.
 - **Include views (toggle)**: Set the Include views toggle to control whether or not to include views as part of metadata ingestion.
-- **Include tags (toggle)**: Set the Include tags toggle to control whether or not to include tags as part of metadata ingestion.
+- **Include tags (toggle)**: Set the 'Include Tags' toggle to control whether to include tags as part of metadata ingestion.
 - **Enable Debug Log (toggle)**: Set the Enable Debug Log toggle to set the default log level to debug, these logs can be viewed later in Airflow.
 - **Auto Tag PII(toggle)**: Auto PII tagging checks for column name to mark PII Sensitive/NonSensitive tag
 - **Mark Deleted Tables (toggle)**: Set the Mark Deleted Tables toggle to flag tables as soft-deleted if they are not present anymore in the source system.